opus-research/jgit/Documentation/technical/reftable.md

 blocks.
 For 1-7 blocks the block count is stored in `cnt_3`.
 When `cnt_3 = 0` the actual block count follows in a varint, `cnt_large`.

+The use of `cnt_3` bets most objects are pointed to by only a single reference, some may be pointed to be a couple of references, and very few (if any) are pointed to by more than 7 references.

 The first `block_delta` is the absolute block identifier counting from the start of the file.
 The offset of that block can be obtained by `block_delta[0] * block_size`.
-Additional `block_delta` entries are relative to the prior entry, e.g. a reader would perform:
+Additional `block_delta` entries are sorted ascending and relative to the prior entry, e.g.  a reader would
+perform:

     block_id = block_delta[0]
     prior = block_id